-More recently, the data community has added Variability, Veracity, Value, Visibility, and other ‘Vs’ to characterize Big Data further and add to the challenges for storing, managing, and serving it.
+More recently, the data community has added Variability, Veracity, Value, Visibility, and other ‘Vs’ to characterize Big Data further and add to the challenges of storing, managing, and serving it.

 Understand DataOps in the Enterprise

 To address these challenges, organizations need a unifying approach.
-The Data Science community recognizes the stages organizations must go through in the Data Science Hierarchy of Needs (Figure 2).
-At the foundation, Data Engineers (as part of System or Solution Arch-Eng on a Development Value Streams) design solutions that collect and manage data.
+The Data Science community recognizes organizations’ stages in the Data Science Hierarchy of Needs (Figure 2).
+At the foundation, Data Engineers (likely System or Solution Architects on a Development Value Stream) design solutions that collect and manage data.
 This data and its storage are optimized for the application without concern for broader use.

 As this data becomes more pertinent to the organization, Data Engineers (usually as part of a centralized data function) transform and aggregate the broader sets of application data into a data warehouse to make it available through data products such as marts, cubes, and views.
 Data Analysts and others use these read-only, purpose-fit data products for statistical analysis and visualizations.
 Data Scientists use them to develop and train models for AI and ML.

 Individuals often play multiple roles.
-For example, a Data Analyst creating a dashboard who also has Data Engineering skills may go back into the data warehouse to transform and re-aggregate data for a new or updated view.
+For example, a Data Analyst creating a dashboard with Data Engineering skills may go back into the data warehouse to transform and re-aggregate data for a new or updated view.
 However, an organization’s governance rules may restrict the ability of individuals to act in multiple parts of the pyramid.
-While most organizations take a centralized, Data Warehouse approach to data, distributed strategies like the Data Mesh are emerging, particularly for large organizations.
+While most organizations take a centralized Data Warehouse approach to data, distributed strategies like the Data Mesh are emerging, particularly for large organizations.

 The DataOps Lifecycle

-The top-level flow shows how data moves from siloed application-specific data into data products offered to the various consumers.
-The bottom flow shows how data is consumed, governed, and used to enhance solutions that generate even more data into the pipeline.
+The top portion of the lifecycle shows how siloed, application-specific data flows into data products offered to various consumers.
+The bottom part shows how data is consumed, governed, and used to enhance solutions that generate even more data into the pipeline.
 The remainder of this section describes each DataOps activity.

-Collect Data – System and Solution Architect-Engineers, Agile teams, and system administrators build telemetry, logging, and monitoring to gather data on system and user behaviors.
+Collect Data – System and Solution Architects, Agile teams, and system administrators build telemetry, logging, and monitoring to gather data on system and user behaviors.
 Product Management prioritizes this work.
-System Architect-Engineers ensure the solutions are easy to instrument and architected so the application data can be accessed externally, often through APIs.
-As data becomes more critical to the broader enterprise, work to collect better data and expose it through APIs may increase in priority and require capacity allocation (see Program Backlog) to ensure proper balance with other backlog items.
+System Architects ensure the solutions are easy to instrument and architected so the application data can be accessed externally, often through APIs.
+As data becomes more critical to the broader enterprise, work to collect better data and expose it through APIs may increase in priority and require capacity allocation (see ART Backlog) to ensure proper balance with other backlog items.

 Aggregate & Transform – Data Engineers transform and aggregate data from across the enterprise into normalized forms optimized for efficient use by data consumers.
 A centralized data architecture ensures efficient storage and delivery of consistent data products across the enterprise.
 Data Engineers must balance the ‘Vs’ discussed earlier and determine which data to store, how long, tolerable access times, etc. They view data as a product and apply Design-Thinking and Built-in Quality.
-Personas and Journey Maps better connect them to their customer’s pains, gains, and user experience and determine how to offer better data products.
+Personas and Journey Maps help them empathize with data consumers’ pains, gains, and user experiences and determine how to offer better data products.

 Deploy & Monitor – Data Engineers deploy data products from the data warehouse into various forms, including data marts, cubes, and views used by data consumers.
-Like other technology solutions, data solutions leverage Cloud technology and apply Continuous Delivery through a DevOps Pipeline designed for data.
-These practices quickly move data changes through development, Q/A, UAT, and production environments for feedback from consumers.
-These environments ensure dashboards, reports, models, and other artifacts dependent on the data content and formats can evolve with the data.
+Like other technology solutions, data solutions leverage Cloud technology and apply Continuous Delivery through a DevOps pipeline designed for data.
+These practices quickly move data changes through development, Q/A, UAT, and production environments for consumer feedback.
+Multiple environments ensure dashboards, reports, models, and other artifacts dependent on the data content and formats can evolve with the data.

-In the spirit of DevOps, monitoring occurs across all stages of the data CDP to detect anomalies in the data (row counts, data out of range) and data operations (unexpected timeouts) and send alerts to the data team.
+In the spirit of DevOps, monitoring occurs across all stages of the data pipeline to detect anomalies in the data (row counts, data out of range) and data operations (unexpected timeouts) and sends alerts to the data team.